muhislah/hireapp-frontend/README.md

 ## About The Project

 Peworld Hirejobs is web base application, where worker and company met.
-Worker can share their skills, portfolio and experience, company can hire worker to their project. and this app use Rest API from [hirejobs restapi](https://hire-jobs.herokuapp.com/)
+Worker can share their skills, portfolio and experience, company can hire worker to their project.
+This app use Rest API from [hirejobs restapi](https://hire-jobs.herokuapp.com/)

 ### Built With